 This multi-course weekly summertime dinner begins as guests are welcomed with a complimentary glass of sparkling wine.
 To follow, a starter Caesar salad of locally-sourced greens from Zaklan Heritage Farm.
 The main event, a show-stopping seafood boil, comes loaded with lobster, jumbo prawns, clams, mussels, Dungeness crab, potatoes, and corn, all laid out on the table covered in butcher's paper.
 The components of the boil are tossed in Ma's Boom Bang Sauce, a secret concoction of Cajun spices that give the boil an authentic and vibrant Southern flavour profile.
 A spicy New Orleans-style remoulade and a green goddess sauce loaded with fresh herbs are both perfect for dipping.
 A skillet of Boulevard's much-loved cornbread accompanies the seafood feast.
 For dessert, Pastry Chef Kenta Takahashi gives a Southern staple a B.C. spin: freshly made beignets served with blueberry compote and lavender ice cream.

-The series will run for six Sundays starting on July 18; seating time will be 6 p.m.
+The series runs on Sundays, and seatings are at 6 p.m.
 The dinner experience is available for $72.00 per person.
 Tickets can be purchased in sets of 4 or 6 on TOCK, each set of tickets will be seated as an individual group.